caseyg/awesome/README.md

 ## SCSS

-*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.
+*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme crafted for the way you think.

 *   [just-the-docs/just-the-docs](https://github.com/just-the-docs/just-the-docs) - A modern, high customizable, responsive Jekyll theme for documentation with built-in search.